Jeep and Volkswagen face off in tug-of-war to see which comes out on top and there’s an undeniable winner

 Jeep Wrangler vs Volkswagen Touareg tug-of-war delivers a clear result

-The Wrangler arrives with its usual credentials.
+The Wrangler arrived with its usual credentials.

 Solid front and rear axles.